JonElsey/python-fundamentals-course/index.md

 permalink: index.html
 ---

+The webpage for the second day can be found [here](https://jonelsey.github.io/python-fundamentals-course-day2).
 The best way to learn how to program is to do something useful, so this introduction to Python is built around a common scientific task:
 **data analysis**.